 - Anything else that might help you case – such as witness statements or declarations of friends, family, or co-workers setting forth what you are no longer able to do since you were injured.

-If your injuries were present before the accident, you will usually not be able to recover for them.
+If your injuries existed before the accident, you will usually not be able to recover for them.
 This is why the other side requires 5 years worth of medical records.